apiaryio/api-blueprint/examples/Gist Fox API.md

 Gist Fox API entry point.

 ## Retrieve the Entry Point [GET]
-This resource does not have any state.
-Instead it offers the initial API affordances in the form of the HTTP Link header and HAL links.
+This resource does not have any attributes.
+Instead it offers the initial API affordances in the form of the HTTP Link header and
+HAL links.

 + Response 200 (application/hal+json)